UMAprotocol/uma-docs/developers/setting-custom-bond-and-liveness-parameters.md

 If the disputer wins, they receive 15,000 USDC (10,000 USDC disputer bond + 5,000 USDC from the excess proposer bond) and the `Store` receives 5,000 USDC.

-If the proposer wins, they receive 15,000 USDC (10,000 USDC proposer bond + 5,000 USDC from the disputer bond) and the `Store` receives 5,000 USDC (half of the proposer bond).
+If the proposer wins, they receive 15,000 USDC (10,000 USDC proposer bond + 5,000 USDC from the disputer bond) and the `Store` receives 5,000 USDC (half of the disputer bond).

 #### Higher or lower bonds?